Top News JPMA Media Forum" Held Action Plan for Combating Drug Resistance (AMR) 2023-2027 - Key Points and Future Responses

 In this session, the three lecturers discussed the goals of the Action Plan, which are common to industry, academia, and government, namely, public awareness and education.
 Although there have been various restrictions due to the pandemic of new coronavirus infection (COVID-19), expectations were confirmed that in 2023, events, etc. will be held during the AMR countermeasure promotion month of November, which is designated by the government, and that public understanding will increase through the collaborative efforts of industry, academia, and government.

-In the question-and-answer session, it was confirmed that measures taken only at medical institutions are not sufficient against the background of the fact that the number of resistant bacteria has not necessarily decreased despite the progress in appropriate use of antimicrobial agents, and that it is necessary to take broad measures including measures for animals and the environment.
+In the question-and-answer session, it was confirmed that measures taken only at medical institutions are not sufficient against the background of the fact that the number of resistant bacteria has not necessarily decreased despite the progress in appropriate use of antimicrobial agents, and that it is necessary to take broad measures including those for animals and the environment.
 The importance of global efforts was also confirmed.

 Conclusion